Home Page

 All students must complete a faculty-approved plan of study during the first semester of their junior year.
 The plan of study is available from a finance faculty advisor and must be completed and signed by the faculty advisor.
 Failure to implement and adhere to a program of study may delay graduation.
 Some courses have grade requirements in the prerequisite course (see the catalog course descriptions).
 Many of these courses may be taught once a year, so students should see their advisor for the schedule each academic year.

-General Education Requirements
+General Degree Requirements

-• At least 54 credits must be earned in Business classes (ECNS, COB internship and COB faculty let study abroad courses may be counted in Business classes).
+• At least 54 credits must be earned in business classes (ECNS, COB internship and COB faculty let study abroad courses may be counted in business classes).
 A minimum GPA of 2.0 is required for these courses.

 • At least 27 credits in business, the capstone course, AND all required 400-level finance courses must be taken at UM.